 The team experienced popularity and rejection.
 They were unappreciated by some but appreciated by others.
 Paul’s team was never summoned to Rome to speak at the august Senate assembly.
 They were not celebrities in the Roman Empire.
 They were not popular but viewed as obscure nonentities.
 They were not in ministry for power, lust, or false ambition.
 Their ministry did not depend on success or obscurity issues.
 Their only interest was the will of God for them.
 Whether God gave them obscurity or success made no difference to them because they operated on higher values.

 as dying, and behold we live;

 Some viewed the team as dying, yet others saw them as living.
 They had new life in Christ.
 This is a trial that comes from dangerous living.
-We face danger, but we do not know how it will turn out, yet they lived for the Lord.
+We face danger, but we do not know how it will turn out; yet they lived for the Lord.
 These men had such capacity of soul that no matter what came their way, they had stability of soul.
-This enables them never to give up; they never quit the ministry.
+This enabled them to never give up; they never quit the ministry.
 God continually intervenes with providential intervention to those who risk their lives for Him.

 as chastened, and yet not killed;